typsy-dev/documentation/ApiV2.md

  - limit: Amount of records to return for the request.
 Minimum value is 1 and Maximum is 25.
 This value is clamped on the server side.

 ### Response
-- accounts: A collection of Accounts
+- accounts: A collection of AccountSummary objects
 - metadata:
     - total - total amount of accounts within your master account
     - limit - how many accounts were requested